 What you should know about Ketamine

 Ketamine is a dissociative drug used in human and animal medicine.
 Ketamine can be snorted, injected or taken orally.
+Young people helped create this page, working alongside the Unity service.
+Therefore, the stories featured relate specifically to Norfolk.

 Risks of using Ketamine